U.S. Congress passes stopgap funding bill to avoid government shutdown | Politics

 Democrats say Republican Senator Pat Toomey is promoting his plan to rein in the Fed's emergency lending authority in an effort to make it more difficult for Biden's incoming administration to handle the COVID-19 crisis.
 Toomey denied this, saying the lending authorities were expiring anyway.

 Larry Kudlow, director of Trump's National Economic Council, told reporters at the White House that the Trump administration was "strongly in support" of Toomey's plan.
-Brian Deese, Biden's pick to succeed Kudlow, said in a statement that the incoming administration was encouraged by the bipartisan effort to provide relief to Americans, but that it should not include Toomey's provision.
+Brian Deese, Biden's pick to succeed Kudlow, said the relief bill should not include Toomey's provision.

 ALSO READ